 I bought a Fuji X-T2 long before buying the X-E3, and it makes sense to say a bit about that camera first.
 I remember the first proper shot I took with the X-T2.
 It was this photo I’ve put here of sheep in a field.

 When I put the photo up on the screen I was struck by how different it looked from a shot I might have taken with a Nikon.
 I was in two minds about whether I liked it.
 In was artistic but less accurate, if I can put it that way.
 So why did I buy it?
 Like most things, I bought it on a recommendation.
 And I felt I needed something different because the Nikon wasn’t giving me what I wanted.

 I still have the Fuji X-T2, and I will talk about that in another article.
-For this article, I am now going to get to the reason I bought the X-E3.
+For this article, I am now going to get to the reason I bought the X-E3, which leads me to another camera I had before the X-E3,

-That leads me to another camera.
-Before I had the X-E3, I had a Fuji X100s as a carry around camera, and I liked it a lot.
+I had a Fuji X100s as a carry around camera, and I liked it a lot.
 I bought it as a ‘temporary’ choice while I figured out what system to go with, and I ended up using it for everything for years.
-I am not sure how many years, but I think it was more than six or seven years with that one camera.
+I am not sure how many years, but I think it was more than seven years with that one camera.

 The 35mm full frame equivalent lens was just right – not too wide and not too tight.
 And I liked the look of the images.

 The only downsides were size and weight.
 I don’t like to expose my cameras to knocks and scrapes if I can help it, so I had a Fuji leather case, and that made the camera an easy package to carry around.
 But it was not that light; the camera in its case weighs 605g (21.4 oz).